ujihisa/okta-scim-beta/README.md

       "totalResults": 1
     }

+> Note: When returning a paged resource, your API should return a
+> capitalized `Resources` value ("Resources"), however Okta will also
+> support a lowercase value ("resources").

-And here is how the sample application handles pagination with SQLAlchemy:
+One way to handle paged resources is to have your database do the paging for you.
+Here is how the sample application handles pagination with SQLAlchemy:

     count = int(request.args.get('count', 100))
     start_index = int(request.args.get('startIndex', 1))